On spectral approximation, F{\o}lner sequences and crossed products: F lner sequences for crossed products

 From this we obtain the following estimates in the Hilbert-Schmidt norm:

 Using now the hypothesis (\ref{compatibility}) as well as the amenability of $\Gamma$ via Eq.~(\ref{eq:foelner-g}) we get finally

 and

-Thus, we have shown the F{\o}lner condition for the net $\{R_i\}_i$ on the product of generating elements of the crossed product.
-By Lemma~\ref{total} we have that $\{R_i\}_i$ is also a F{\o}lner net for their C*-closure
+Thus, we have shown the F\o lner condition for the sequence $\{R_{i}\}_{i}$ on the product of generating elements of the crossed product.
+By Proposition~\ref{total}~(i) we have that $\{R_{i}\}_{i}$ is also a F\o lner sequence for their C*-closure